John Tocher

-Tocher remained a prominent union figure, leading industrial action in support of a 35-hour working week in 1972.
-He stood down from the CPGB executive in 1973.
-Having married and with young children, harassment resulting from negative articles about him in the press led him to resign from the CPGB, although he remained sympathetic to its principles.
-He remained an active trade unionist, and stood unsuccessfully to become president of the AEU in 1985.
+Tocher remained a prominent union figure, leading industrial action in 1972 in support of a 35-hour work week.
+He stood down from the CPGB Executive Committee in 1973, but still faced harassment resulting from negative articles about him in the press.
+As a married man with young children, he opted to resign from the CPGB, although he stayed sympathetic to its principles.
+He continued to be an active trade unionist, and stood unsuccessfully for president of the AEU in 1985.

 Tocher was due to retire in late September 1991, but he died a week beforehand.